 Posted December 22, 2020

-Bishop Susan Bell has suspended all permissions to re-open for in-person worship granted to parishes within the City of Hamilton in accordance with the Amber Stage of the ecclesiastical province’s re-opening framework, effective December 22, in advance of a provincial lockdown set for Boxing Day.
+Bishop Susan Bell has suspended all permissions to re-open for in-person worship granted to parishes in accordance with the Amber Stage of the ecclesiastical province’s re-opening framework, effective December 22, in advance of a provincial lockdown set for Boxing Day.

 During a briefing on new provincial modelling data, Dr. Barbara Yaffe, associate chief medical officer of health, noted that the province is facing "a challenging and precarious situation."
 Dr. Yaffe added that the earlier work starts to reduce the number of people interacting, the lower the number of cases, ICU admissions, and ultimately deaths.

 “I know the closure of churches for Christmas will be yet another loss to mourn, and I share your pain arising from moving to a lockdown position yet again,” wrote Archdeacon Bill Mous, diocesan executive officer, in an email message to clergy and lay leaders announcing the decision.
 “Our sacrifice, however, is made for the common good and in keeping with the God-centred vision of our diocese, that in all things we are called to life and compelled to love.”

 Several areas of the diocese are now at levels that surpass 100 weekly cases of COVID-19 per 100,000.
 As the number of cases grow, the health care system is under increasing strain.
 Provincial health officials reported that intensive care unit (ICU) occupancy for COVID-19 has more than doubled in the last month and is 20 times higher than at the beginning of September.

 The new lockdown ministry guidelines issued by Bishop Susan Bell include: